zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 **logger**

-An instance of a zLUX Logger, which has its component name as the unique name of the dataservice within a plug-in.
+An instance of a Zowe Logger, which has its component name as the unique name of the dataservice within a plug-in.

 **makeSublogger**

-A function to create a zLUX Logger with a new name, which is appended to the unique name of the dataservice.
+A function to create a Zowe Logger with a new name, which is appended to the unique name of the dataservice.

 **addBodyParseMiddleware**